-For a qualifying fair value hedge, the changes in the fair value of the hedging derivative are recorded in the income statement, together with any changes in the fair value of the hedged item attributable to the hedged risk.
+For a qualifying fair value hedge, the changes in the fair value of the hedging derivative are recorded in the income statement or other comprehensive income, together with any changes in the fair value of the hedged item attributable to the hedged risk.
 Gain or loss arising from hedge ineffectiveness is recognised in the income statement under "Net trading income".